sceballos/apps-backend/README.md

 2 - Open `Dockerfile` and modify `POSTGRES_PASSWORD` and `POSTGRES_DB` environment variables to a value you prefer.

-3 - Create a `.env` file in the root of this project with the following environment variables :
+3 - Create a `.env` file in the root of this project with the following environment variables.
+Make sure `DB_PASSWORD` and `DB_NAME` are exactly the same as in the Dockerfile:

 ```js
 SERVER_PORT = 5880